taleldayekh/fair-share/README.md

 The API is built on [GraphQL.js](https://graphql.org/graphql-js) and runs on a [Node.js](https://nodejs.org/api/https.html) web server.

 Both the GraphQL engine and the web server have been implemented with a minimal dependency on third party libraries.
-A pattern that is often used in similar projects is to run GraphQL over an [Express](https://expressjs.com) web server or to incorporate various parts of the [Apollo GraphQL](https://www.apollographql.com/docs/) tooling.
+Usually, a pattern often used in similar projects is to run GraphQL over an [Express](https://expressjs.com) web server or to incorporate various parts of the [Apollo GraphQL](https://www.apollographql.com/docs/) tooling.

-While such libraries provide a rich ecosystem of pre-built modules which are well tested and widely used, the main reasons for overlooking them in this project are academic.
+While such libraries provide a rich ecosystem of pre-built modules which are well tested and widely used, the main reasons for overlooking them in this project are purely academic.

 The lessons learned and skills gained are more important than the outcome of this project as a product.
 Even though it is impossible to understand everything one should push oneself to understand the systems at play.
 A bare-bones web server, for instance, is fairly easy to write and does not require too many lines of code.